NationalSecurityAgency/timely/source/includes/_server.md

 The `NUM_SERVER_THREADS` variable in the `timely-server.sh` script controls how many threads are used in the Netty event group for TCP and HTTP operations.
 The TCP and HTTP groups use a different event group, so if you set the value to 8, then you will have 8 threads for TCP operations and 8 threads for HTTP operations.
 The properties file in the `conf` directory supports the following properties:

-> Note: If you comment out a property, then the default will be used.
-If a property is left uncommented with no value, then the property will have no value which may result in an error.

 > Note: Each thread in the Timely server that is used for processing TCP put operations has its own BatchWriter.
 Each BatchWriter honors the `timely.write.latency` and `timely.write.threads` configuration property, but the buffer size for each BatchWriter is `timely.write.buffer.size` divided by the number of threads.
 For example, if you have 8 threads processing put operations and the following settings, then you will have 8 BatchWriters each using 2 threads with a 30s latency and a maximum buffer size of 128M: timely.write.latency=30s, timely.write.threads=2 timely.write.buffer.size=1G

 > Note: The `timely.scanner.threads` property is used for BatchScanners on a per query basis.
 If you set this to 32 and have 8 threads processing HTTP operations, then you might have 256 threads concurrently querying your tablet servers.
 Be sure to set your ulimits appropriately.